tobycm/typescript-discord-bot-template/README.md

 <!-- <img src="" alt="Brand"> -->

-# A robust and comprehensive Template for your next TypeScript Discord Bot.
+# A robust and comprehensive TypeScript template for your next Discord Bot.

 <!-- ![Preview #1](url) -->